 Debugging machine learning models for accuracy, trustworthiness, and stability with Python and H2O:

 Patrick Hall is a senior director for data science products at H2O.ai, where he focuses mainly on model interpretability and model management.
-Patrick is also currently an adjunct professor in the Department of Decision Sciences at George Washington University, where he teaches graduate classes in data mining and machine learning.
+Patrick is also an adjunct professor in the Department of Decision Sciences at George Washington University, where he teaches graduate classes in data mining and machine learning.
 Previously, Patrick held global customer-facing and R&D research roles at SAS Institute.
 He holds multiple patents in automated market segmentation using clustering and deep neural networks.
 Patrick is the 11th person worldwide to become a Cloudera Certified Data Scientist.
 He studied computational chemistry at the University of Illinois before graduating from the Institute for Advanced Analytics at North Carolina State University.

 Comments on this page are now closed.